akashc1/projects/README.md

 ## Akash Chaurasia
 ### akashc@jhu.edu
 A collection of projects I have worked on or am currently working on.
+I mostly work in Python, C, and C++, with experience in Java.
+My preferred languages are C++ and Python.

 I am an undergraduate student at [Johns Hopkins University](https://www.jhu.edu/) studying Biomedical Engineering and Computer Science.
 I am interested in medical technology, specifically the application of machine learning and deep learning methods in healthcare.